 Andrea Korsunsky, Director of Seniors At Home’s Center for Dementia Care, explains why this exercise is a fundamental part of the training course.
 She says, “In order provide excellent dementia care, we must empathize with our clients and develop strategies to accommodate care based on what they need.
 By getting a chance to play the role of both the client and caregiver in this exercise, our caregivers get to experience both perspectives.”

-The Value of Supporting Caregivers
+The Value of Supporting Dementia Caregivers

-Caregivers who feel supported are happier, more confident, and able to provide superior care to the seniors they work with, and providing ongoing and specialized training is just one of the ways we support our valued caregivers at Seniors At Home.
+While dementia care training allows staff to experience what it is like to live with dementia, there are also other benefits.
+Seniors At Home caregivers who feel supported are happier, more confident, and able to provide superior care to the seniors they work with, and providing ongoing and specialized training is just one of the ways we support our valued caregivers at Seniors At Home.

 In addition to Alzheimer’s and dementia care training, other topics offered to caregivers include body mechanics, self-care, and caring for someone at the end of life.
 Unique sensitivity trainings give caregivers education about working with Holocaust Survivors as well as with clients of all faiths, backgrounds, gender identities and sexual orientations.

-Learning New Skills and Strategies Makes for Better Quality of Life for Seniors
+Caregiving Staff Learning New Skills and Strategies Makes for Better Quality of Life for Seniors

 Gertie Ribeiro, a Seniors At Home caregiver, spends four days a week caring for an elderly woman with dementia whom she adores.
-Gertie often attends the paid trainings that Seniors At Home offers because, as she explains, “It’s enjoyable, we learn a lot, and I get to meet and connect with other caregivers.”
+Gertie often attends the paid dementia care trainings that Seniors At Home offers because, as she explains, “It’s enjoyable, we learn a lot, and I get to meet and connect with other caregivers.”

 “I didn’t know what it was like for my client until now,” she says.
 “I have a new understanding of how she experiences the world, and how to help her.”

 Eldon’s greatest takeaway from the training applies to the challenging moments of caregiving.
 He explains, “If your client doesn’t want to eat, offer something else or try eating with them.
-Avoid words like ‘don’t,’ ‘can’t,’ or ‘stop’ – always try to think in terms of positive alternatives.”
+Avoid words like ‘don’t,’ ‘can’t,’ or ‘stop’—always try to think in terms of positive alternatives.”

 With such dedicated caregivers who are always interested in learning new skills, Seniors At Home knows that the care of seniors is in skilled and loving hands.